 Analysis of the Florida Current transport since the 1980s suggests that the impact of tropical storms and hurricanes on the GS is not only detectable in a few isolated cases, but it has a significant signature in the long-term statistics of the flow variability.
+Therefore, during the time of the year when tropical storms are active, there is a greater probability of weaker than normal FC and higher than normal coastal sea level.
 Since remote/indirect forcing of coastal sea level variability is not easily accounted for in storm surge models, studies of this type can help to better understand the mechanisms involved and improve water level prediction.

-Acknowledgments Old Dominion University's Climate Change and Sea Level Rise Initiative (CCSLRI) and the Resilience Colaborative (RC) provided partial support for this study.
+Acknowledgments Old Dominion University's Climate Change and Sea Level Rise Initiative (CCSLRI) and the Resilience Collaborative (RC) provided partial support for this study.
 The Center for Coastal Physical Oceanography (CCPO) provided computational support.
-L. Atkinson and R. Tuleya are thanked for providing useful suggestions.
+L. Atkinson, R. Tuleya and four anonymous reviewers are thanked for providing useful suggestions.